-- Software: HKUST uses One-Click LCA and the HK Construction Industry Council Carbon Assessment Tool.
-Although our performance requirements only relate to stages A1 to A3 (raw material extraction and supply, transport to manufacturing plant, manufacturing and fabrication), data for stages A4 to A5 (transport to project site, construction and installation process) shall be tracked and disclosed. - Area: The definition of "area" shall refer to construction floor area and "superstructure" shall include frame, upper floors, roofs, stairs and ramps, external walls (façade), windows and external doors, internal walls (structural and non-structural) and partitions and internal doors.
-Refer to RICS Whole Life carbon assessment for the built environment for further breakdown of building elements to be included. - Quantities: Material quantities shall follow the project cost plan / bill of quantities, the BIM model, be estimated from drawings, or delivery receipts. - Carbon emission factors: Carbon emission factors shall refer to database from these sources in order of priority 1) actual product data such as from Environmental Product Declarations or CIC Green Product Certification from suppliers where available, or other local generic data from 2) CIC Carbon Assessment Tool, or 3) OneClick LCA (use local generic data where available or next closest overseas generic data). - Submission schedule: At the end of each design stage, calculations for embodied carbon stages A1 to A3 shall be submitted.
-During the construction stage, calculations for stages A1 to A5 shall be submitted every 3 months.
+Software: HKUST uses One Click LCA and the Hong Kong Construction Industry Council Carbon Assessment Tool.
+Although our performance requirements only relate to stages A1 to A3 (raw material extraction and supply, transport to manufacturing plant, and manufacturing and fabrication), data for stages A4 to A5 (transport to project site, and construction and installation process) shall be tracked and disclosed.

+- Area: The definition of "area" shall refer to construction floor area and "superstructure" shall include frame, upper floors, roofs, stairs and ramps, external walls (façade), windows, external doors, internal walls (structural and non-structural), partitions and internal doors.
+Refer to Royal Institution of Chartered Surveyors (RICS) whole life carbon assessment for the built environment for further breakdown of building elements to be included. - Quantities: Material quantities shall follow the project cost plan / bill of quantities, the building information modeling (BIM) model, be estimated from drawings, or delivery receipts. - Carbon emission factors: Carbon emission factors shall refer to database from these sources in order of priority - (1) actual product data such as from Environmental Product Declarations or CIC Green Product Certification from suppliers where available, or other local generic data from (2) CIC Carbon Assessment Tool, or (3) One Click LCA (use local generic data where available or next closest overseas generic data). - Submission schedule: At the end of each design stage, calculations for embodied carbon stages A1 to A3 shall be submitted.
+During the construction stage, calculations for stages A1 to A5 shall be submitted every three months.
 A final as-built embodied carbon report for stages A1 to A5 shall be submitted after Occupation Permit stage.